Raw Diet & Recipes

 What Grinder do we use?

-We currently use a Weston pro series #22 which allows whole chicken leg quarters and we grind over 160 lbs in around an hour easily.
+We currently use a Weston pro series #22 which allows whole chicken leg quarters and we grind over 220 lbs in around an hour easily.
 (The #22 is key here because it’s the larger throat option) This was a huge step for us.
 We bought it refurbished on Amazon for about $400 and it’s the best money we’ve ever spent related to feeding.
 Our first grinder was an MTN gearsmith 3000w grinder that we bought on eBay.
+There are many generic ones similar.
 It was wonderful except we had to first chop chicken into smaller pieces to fit in the smaller throat.
 It was less than $100 and fine for smaller batches.
-I think the generic ones on Ebay or Amazon are fine if they have a 3/4 HP motor and I would buy a warranty if offered.
+I think the generic ones on eBay or Amazon are fine if they have a 3/4 HP motor and I would buy a warranty if offered.
 We liked it so much that we actually have one of these on the shelf as a backup to our larger one for emergencies.
 Using a cleaver to chop the chicken first seemed like an accident waiting to happen for us and the time saved is amazing with the series #22 Weston.

 I highly recommend everyone considering raw or feeding raw join it.
 Keeping in mind that I don’t agree with everything I read or everyone that’s a member there.
-You must always take all the information in then use good judgement, research, and education.
+You must always take all the information in then use good judgment, research, and education.

 We have seen cats that would normally always seem to be starving completely change and get into the routine.